It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 Depending on the strategic requirement of your field service process, you can track time spent on billable projects i.e. on revenue-generating activities and productive utilization of the technician to track the time spent on maintaining the continuity of operations.

 Most times it has been observed that operations managers treat inventory management as a disparate group.

-Tracking inventory turnover rate, which signifies the number of times a company replaces its stock, could help you assess how your field service team uses the inventory items, what they use the most, and the significant efforts required to prevent the pilferages and reduce the expenses.
+Tracking the inventory turnover rate, which signifies the number of times a company replaces its stock, could help you assess how your field service team uses the inventory items, what they use the most, and the significant efforts required to prevent pilferages and reduce expenses.

 You can correlate the data with other employee productivity and performance metrics to understand overall inventory usage.
-It could help you plan on your purchases and control the spendings.
+It could help you plan your purchases and control your spendings.

 6. Service request and activity type

-The activity/type level segregation of service requests provides insight on what kind of service requests are being received most and helps in identifying hiring and product refinement needs.
+The activity/type level segregation of service requests provides insights into what kind of service requests are being received most and helps in identifying hiring and product refinement needs.
 Most field service leaders track this metric to:

 - Get insight into hiring.
 You can determine areas where your team requires the most support.

 - Plan training and skill development programs for teams.

 - Manage inventory fulfillment effectively.
 You would know what tools could help your field service technicians to complete the tasks more efficiently.